Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

-For time-reversal (TR) invariant systems with negligible Coulomb interaction, we show in \appref{app:lambda_bound_SC} that the mean-field superconducting $k_B T_c \geq 1.13 \epsilon_c e^{-\frac{1}{\lambda}}$ is bounded from below by $\lambda$ regardless of the pairing function, as long as (i) the cutoff $\epsilon_c$ is much larger than the temperature and (ii) the bands cut by the Fermi energy are dispersive with a large Fermi velocity.
+For time-reversal (TR) invariant systems with negligible Coulomb interaction, we show in supplementary information\,{E} that the mean-field superconducting $k_B T_c \geq 1.13 \epsilon_c e^{-\frac{1}{\lambda}}$ is bounded from below by $\lambda$ regardless of the pairing function, as long as (i) the cutoff $\epsilon_c$ is much larger than the temperature and (ii) the bands cut by the Fermi energy are dispersive with a large Fermi velocity.
 (We note that the bound relies on the Migdal-Elishberg theory which usually holds in the weak-coupling regime.
 The Migdal-Elishberg theory is not necessarily reliable in the strong-coupling regime~\cite{Kivelson2018BreakDownofME,Sous2018BipolaronsPeierls,Zhang2023Bipolarons}.)
 If the Coulomb interaction is considerable, $T_c$ of phonon-mediated superconductors still typically increases with increasing $\lambda$~\cite{McMillan1968SCTc,AllenDynes1975SCTc}.
 In the expression of $\lambda$, $\mcomega$ can be well approximated by certain phonon frequencies in many cases (\eg, in graphene and {\mgb}), and $D(\mu)$ only involves electrons.
 Thus the main information of the EPC is often in the average phonon line width $\left\langle \Gamma \right\rangle$.
 To study $\left\langle \Gamma \right\rangle$, we adopt the two-center approximation~\cite{Mitra1969EPC} for the EPC: only the relative motions of two ions matter for the EPC between the electronic orbitals on those two ions.
-As a result, the EPC matrix $F_{\bsl{\tau}i}(\bsl{k}_1,\bsl{k}_2)$ has the following form (\appref{app:2center}): \eqa{ F_{\bsl{\tau}i}(\bsl{k}_1,\bsl{k}_2) = \chi_{\bsl{\tau}} f_{i}(\bsl{k}_2) - f_{i}(\bsl{k}_1)\chi_{\bsl{\tau}} \ , } where $\chi_{\bsl{\tau}}$ is a diagonal projection matrix with elements being 1 only for the electron degrees of freedom (like orbitals) at $\bsl{\tau}$. $f_{i}(\bsl{k})$ is the quantity we want to determine (\appref{app:2center}), whose deep physical origin is missing in the literature.
+As a result, the EPC matrix $F_{\bsl{\tau}i}(\bsl{k}_1,\bsl{k}_2)$ has the following form (supplementary information\,{C}): \eqa{ F_{\bsl{\tau}i}(\bsl{k}_1,\bsl{k}_2) = \chi_{\bsl{\tau}} f_{i}(\bsl{k}_2) - f_{i}(\bsl{k}_1)\chi_{\bsl{\tau}} \ , } where $\chi_{\bsl{\tau}}$ is a diagonal projection matrix with elements being 1 only for the electron degrees of freedom (like orbitals) at $\bsl{\tau}$. $f_{i}(\bsl{k})$ is a matrix for the case with more than one bands, and is the quantity we want to determine (supplementary information\,{C}), whose deep physical origin is missing in the literature.